P$^2$RAG: Efficient Privacy-Preserving RAG Service Supporting Arbitrary Top-$k$ Retrieval: Limitations

 This paper focuses on privacy-preserving Retrieval-Augmented Generation (RAG) systems, aiming to enhance their functionality and efficiency while maintaining the same level of data privacy protection.
-The potential broader impact of this work includes advancing the deployment of RAG in privacy-critical domains, such as healthcare and finance, where data privacy is a strict requirement.
+When privacy is not critical, standard non-secure RAG is a simpler and more efficient choice because it avoids the cryptographic overhead introduced by {\myProj}.
+Therefore, {\myProj} is mainly useful for applications such as healthcare, finance, and legal services, where data privacy is a strict requirement. \looseness=-1